 - The fact that successful professional development encourages the development of learning communities where teachers share their expertise, according to research results.

 Who are we?

-European Schoolnet is the network of 34 European Ministries of Education, based in Brussels.
+European Schoolnet is the network of over 30 European Ministries of Education, based in Brussels.
 As a not-for-profit organisation, we aim to bring innovation in teaching and learning to our key stakeholders: Ministries of Education, schools, teachers, researchers, and industry partners.